ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **FPS Counter**, shows an episode colored FPS counter on the top left of the screen
 - **Letterbox**, draws cutscene borders on top and bottom of the screen
 - **Pillarbox**, draws cutscene borders on screen sides in ultrawide
+- **Cutscene Audio Sync**, enable this if you experience audio desynchronization in cutscenes
 - **Alternative Dialogues**, when enabled, forces the game to use alternative dialogues in some missions
 - **Timed Events**, toggles added seasonal events
 - **Check For Fusion Fix Updates**, checks if there's an update available on startup